cristianps1988/cristianps1988/README.md

 # 👋 Hello World!

-### I'm a 🇨🇴 Fullstack developer 👨‍💻 I started my journey in IT at 34 years old. 🚀
+### I'm a 🇨🇴 Frontend developer 👨‍💻 I started my journey in IT at 34 years old. 🚀
 <br/>
 <div align="center">
 <picture>